-Measure sure Description Standard(s) System Average MTCC Performance Performance G. S Success Rates of Performance of developmental students in subsequent college level courses will No statistically significant 86% of former 100% of former Ι Developmental be compared with the performance of non-developmental students in those difference between developmental developmental () Students in developmental and non- students passed students passed V. Subsequent Performance of students in ENG 111 will be used to assess developmental developmental students subsequent subsednent ـ ر College I eyel English coursework in area coursework in area Comege pever Performance in the first college-level math course will be used to assess compared to 88% of compared to 96% of , Comses developmental math non-developmental non-developmental Performance in the first humanities course after completion of students. students. developmental reading will be used to assess developmental reading H. S Student Reports proportion of graduates and early-leavers who indicate that the quality of 90% Total 97% Total 96% Total 9 1 Satisfaction of the college programs and services met or exceeded their expectations.
-Completers and 95% Non-completers 97% Non-completers ~ Non-completers 98% Completers 96% Completers Ι. (Curriculum This composite measure consists of: 60% of Fall Cohort 64% 74% V 1 Student Retention Number of individuals completing a curriculum program with a certificate, g and Graduation 2.
+Measure Description Standard(s) System Average MTCC Performance Performance G. Success Rates of Performance of developmental students in subsequent college level courses will No statistically significant 86% of former 96% of former Developmental be compared with the performance of non-developmental students in those difference between developmental developmental Students in courses. developmental and non- students passed students passed Subsequent Performance of students in ENG 111 will be used to assess developmental developmental students subsequent subsequent College Level English coursework in area coursework in area College Level Performance in the first college-level math course will be used to assess compared to 87% of compared to 94% of Courses developmental math non-developmental non-developmental Performance in the first humanities course after completion of students. students. developmental reading will be used to assess developmental reading H. Student Reports proportion of graduates and early-leavers who indicate that the quality of the college programs and services met or exceeded their expectations.
+90% Total 97% Total 93% Total Completers and 0 95% Non-completers 88% Non-completers Non-completers 98% Completers 94% Completers I. Curriculum This composite measure consists of: 60% of Fall Cohort 63% 62% Student Retention 1.
+Number of individuals completing a curriculum program with a certificate, and Graduation 2.
 Number who have not completed a program but are continuing enrollment in either curriculum or occupational extension programs.
 Each composite indicator will be reported separately for each college.
 The sum of the two will be divided by the total curriculum students in the cohort to compute an indicator of curriculum student progress and success.
-J. I Employer Reports a percentage of a sample of businesses who employ individuals trained %5% 94% 94% V 1 Satisfaction with or educated by a community college indicating that they are satisfied with the Graduates quality of those employees as it relates to community college training and education.
-This measure is intended primarily to determine the satisfaction of K Client Satisfaction The percentage of businesses / industries that have received services from a %06 100% %001 with Customized community college indicating that their expectations have been met.
-Training This measure is intended primarily to determine the satisfaction of organizations 0 that received services from a community college.
-L. Program A minimum three-year average annual unduplicated headcount enrollment in a 3 year average annual 27 programs system- 0 programs (All of - Enrollment curriculum program. chiolinent minimum of 10 wide and not meet the standard) students mmmmm averaged ine standard) program ememers
+4 Employer Reports a percentage of a sample of businesses that employ individuals trained or %5% %56 94% Satisfaction with educated by a community college indicating that they are satisfied with the Graduates quality of those employees as it relates to community college training and education.
+This measure is intended primarily to determine the satisfaction of K Client Satisfaction Organizations whose employees have been trained unough a community conege.
+The nercentage of businesses / industries that have received services from a %06 100% 100% community college indicating that their expectations have been met. , , Training This measure is intended primarily to determine the satisfaction of organizations • that received services from a community college.
+L. Program A minimum three-year average annual unduplicated headcount enrollment in a 3 year average annual 14 programs system- 0 programs (All of Enrollment curriculum program. enrollment minimum of 10 wide did not meet MTCC programs met students minimum averaged the standard) College Summary: 0